ironArray/Blosc2-Btune/README.md

         tr += time() - tref
 ```
 This enables reusing the models when they are the same inside the context and manages all the references and memory
 needed to be deallocated at the end of it.
-Depending on your needs, this may fasten your program around a 5%.
+Depending on your needs, this may accelerate your program around a 5%.
 You can see
 a comparison of reusing the models and reloading them each time in the `reuse_models.py` example::

 ```